-- Generations United's Ana Beltran for authoring the national chart; Jaia Peterson Lent for reviewing it and providing helpful suggestions; and Sheri Steinig for her graphic design. - Destyni Trayler, Senior Program Director of Sunbeam Family Services, for providing Oklahomaspecific content. - GRAND Voices, Generations United's national network of caregiver advocates, for their invaluable guidance and review of the national chart, particularly LaNette Jacobs, Bob Ruble, and Lynn Urvina. - Heidi Redlich Epstein of the American Bar Association Center on Children and the Law and Kim Stevens of the National Council on Adoptable Children (NACAC) for their expertise and thoughtful review of the national chart.
+- Generations United's Ana Beltran for authoring the national chart; Jaia Peterson Lent for reviewing it and providing helpful suggestions, Adina Wambua for coordinating the creation of this chart; and Sheri Steinig and Fabiola Venegas-Ramos for their graphic design. - Foster Adopt Connect for providing Kansas-specific content. - GRAND Voices, Generations United's national network of caregiver advocates, for their invaluable guidance and review of the national chart, particularly LaNette Jacobs, Bob Ruble, and Lynn Urvina. - Heidi Redlich Epstein of the American Bar Association Center on Children and the Law and Kim Stevens of the National Council on Adoptable Children (NACAC) for their expertise and thoughtful review of the national chart.